OAuth refresh strategies - Transfer

-Dwolla’s implementation of the OAuth 2.0 standard uses short-lived access tokens and long-lived refresh tokens.
-When a user account grants authorization to your application, Dwolla will issue an access token which expires in 1 hour and a refresh token which expires in 60 days.
+Dwolla’s implementation of the OAuth 2.0 standard uses short-lived access tokens and long-lived refresh tokens for account authorization.
+When a user account grants authorization to an application, Dwolla will issue an access token which expires in 1 hour and a refresh token which expires in 60 days.
 You’ll likely want to access a user account for longer than 1 hour, which means you’ll want to implement a way to refresh authorization.

 Note: A user account can represent your own account or an account that belongs to a user of your application.
 Follow these strategies even if you’re only using OAuth in order to access your own account via the API.